ZhgChg.Li

 • Restrict deletions: Prohibit branch deletion

-• Require a pull request before merging: Can only merge through PR
+• Require a pull request before merging: Only allow merging through PR Merge

-• Required approvals: Limit the number of approvals needed
+Required approvals: Limit the number of required approvals

-After saving and confirming that the Enforcement status is Active, the rules will take effect.
+After saving and confirming the Enforcement status is Active, the rule will take effect.

-Once everything is set up, open a PR to test it out:
+After everything is set up, open a PR to test it:

-If the project build succeeds but test cases fail (Test Failed), it will comment:
+If the project builds successfully but test cases fail (Test Failed), it will Comment:

-After completing the Review Approve + Check tests successfully:
+After completing Review Approve + passing Check tests:

 Demo PR